wix/stylable/packages/stylable.io/docs/references/mixins.md

 }
 ```
 ### Circular references
 It is possible to reach a state where you have circular references between mixins.
-These cannot be resolved, and a diagnostics warning is issued in your **Stylable** code intelligence.
+These cannot be resolved, and a diagnostics warning is issued in your **Stylable** code intelligence and build process.